madskristensen/RestClientVS/README.md

 ![Screenshot](art/screenshot.png)

 ## The .http file
-Any files with the extension `.http` is the entry point to creating HTTP requests.
+Any files with the extension `.http` or `.rest` is the entry point to creating HTTP requests.

 Here's an example of how to define the requests with variables and code comments.